PENG-Zhe/peng-zhe.github.io/_pages/about.md

 I am invited to serve as a Program Vice-Chair of <a href="https://ieee-cybermatics.org/2025/ica3pp/index.html" target="_blank">ICA3PP 2025</a>.
 Please consider submitting.
 - [May 2025] Our paper <a href="https://ieeexplore.ieee.org/document/10979200" target="_blank">TELEX</a> on Learned Index for Blockchain Queries is accepted by IEEE TKDE.
 - [Apr.
 2025] Our paper SecPoS on Slashable Proof-of-Stake Consensus is accepted by IEEE/ACM IWQoS 2025.
 - [Mar.
-2025] Our paper <a href="https://ieeexplore.ieee.org/document/10942549" target="_blank">WAMSPRES</a> on NPU Resources Scheduling for UAV Embedded Systems is accepted by IEEE TPDS.
+2025] Our paper on NPU Resources Scheduling for UAV Embedded Systems is accepted by IEEE TPDS.
 - [Feb.
 2025] Our paper <a href="https://ieeexplore.ieee.org/document/10882945" target="_blank">HeX</a> on TEE-based Encrypted Queries is accepted by IEEE TDSC. <br>
 Our paper on Multi-skilled Crowdsourcing for Mobile Web 3.0 is accepted by Computer Communications. <br>
 Our paper on Zero-Knowledge Proofs for Blockchain Confidential Transactions is accepted by IACR PKC 2025.